ibm-cloud-docs/assistant/api-context.md

 - **Skill-specific context**: context variables specific to a particular skill, including any user-defined variables needed by your application.
 Currently, only one skill (named `main skill`) is supported.

-User-defined context variables that you specify in a dialog node are part of the `user_defined` object within the skill context when accessed via API.
-Note that this differs from the `context` structure that appears in the JSON editor in the {{site.data.keyword.conversationshort}} user interface.
+User-defined context variables that you specify in a dialog node are part of the `user_defined` object within the skill context when accessed using the API.
+Note that this structure differs from the `context` structure that appears in the JSON editor in the {{site.data.keyword.conversationshort}} user interface.
 For example, you might specify the following in the JSON editor:

 ```json
 "context": {